sdavilao00/RESET/README.md

 - `environment.yml`
   Defines the conda environment needed to run the workflow.

-  Information regarding other figure deliverables can be found in the wiki page of this repository.
+  Information regarding necessary inputs and format can be found on the wiki page of this repository.
+In this wiki page, you can also find information on how to plot various outputs from this model.